sruediger/AboutMe/README.md

 * Localization (Multi-language)
 * Unit and UI tests
 * Performance optimizations
+* Continuous Integration & Delivery (CI/CD)
 * Adaptable interfaces (dark and light mode)

 ## Minimum Requisites
-* Mac OS BigSur
+* MacOS BigSur
 * Xcode 13
 * iOS/iPadOS 15.4

 ## How to run
-* Download or clone the repository and open the Xcode project file (.xcodeproj).
+* Download or clone the repository and open the Xcode project file (.xcodeproj)
 * Compile and run the app by pressing ⌘B + ⌘R

 ## Testing